robulouski/voidy-bootstrap/README.rst

   Local Bootstrap CSS file, as described above.

 ``STYLESHEET_URLS``
-  An array of URLS for additional stylesheets that should be pulled in by the ``base.html`` template, e.g. for CSS files from a CDN.
+  A list of URLS for additional stylesheets that should be pulled in by the ``base.html`` template, like CSS files from a CDN.
+Useful for adding the bootstrap theme CSS, for example.

 ``STYLESHEET_FILES``
-  An array of filenames (relative to the ``/theme/css/`` directory) for additional stylesheets that should be pulled in by the ``base.html`` template (after any STYLESHEET_URLS entries).
+  An list of filenames (relative to the ``/theme/css/`` directory) for additional stylesheets that should be pulled in by the ``base.html`` template (after any STYLESHEET_URLS entries).